perryrh0dan/taskline/readme.md

 > tl f documentation
 ```

-### Reset IDs
+### Refactor IDs

-To reset/rearrange the ids of all item, when they are getting to high, run the `resetids` command.
-The `resetids` command has no available shorter alias.
+To reset/rearrange the ids of all item, when they are getting to high, run the `refactor` command.
+The `refactor` command has no available shorter alias.
 This command will keep the correct order of all items but shift all ids back starting by 1.

 ```
-> tl resetids
+> tl refactor
 ```

 ## Development